willie68/OpenSeaMapLogger/bootloader/avr_boot-master/README.md

 SD card Bootloader for atmega processors

-modified by Wilfried Klaas for the OSeaM Hardware Logger.
+based on the bootloader example from petitfilesystem (http://elm-chan.org/fsw/ff/00index_p.html) modified by Wilfried Klaas for the MCSDepthLogger Hardware Logger.
 - desired platform ATMega328P with attached SD Card standard connection (MOSI, MISO...)
 - names of firmware files will be OSMFWxxx.BIN, will be programmed, if xxx > EEPROM-Version number.
   If no EEPROM Version number is present 12 is the magic number.